grimlck/docker-log-example/README.md

     docker ps

 ## Where are the logs?
 Containers are not virtual machines so we can't just easily SSH into the environment, **BUT** there are other ways.
-In the Dockerfile you see a *VOLUMES* instruction that points to */var/log* (obviously, where our logs reside).
+In the Dockerfile you see a *VOLUME* instruction that points to */var/log* (obviously, where our logs reside).

     docker inspect -f {{.Volumes}} logger # See where that volume is mapped in the file system